dmolony/Reporter/README.md

 # Reporter
 Display mainframe files in various formats.
-This is part of the dm3270 terminal emulator, but it is also being built as a standalone application.
+This is part of the dm3270 terminal emulator, but it can also be used as a standalone application.
 When a file is opened it is analysed and then displayed in the best format.
 When more than one format is possible, the various options are user-selectable.

 Supported record types
 * Prefix